 - Acne removal

-These are the main advantages for the Carbon Laser Peel treatment.
+These are the main advantages of Carbon Peel treatment.
 Aside from the occasional patient who experiences redness of skin for a couple of hours, this treatment tends to have no side effects of any kind.
-The Chemical Peel treatment has some different kinds of results, including the following:
+Chemical Peel treatment has some different kinds of results, including the following: